mdrights/LiveSlak/README.txt

 Persistence is not supported in this configuration; currently the overlayfs does not support NFS as a writable layer in the live filesystem.

+=== PXE server ===

+Slackware Live Edition is not just capable of booting as a PXE client; it is able to run a PXE server all by itself.

+What does that mean?

+A practical example would be that your bring a USB stick with Slackware Live Edition to a LAN party, use it to boot one of the computers and then all the other computers in the (wired) LAN will be able to do a network boot and run the same Slackware Live Edition a couple of minutes later.
+The computer with the USB stick will act as the PXE server and all the other computers will be its PXE clients, reading the Slackware data off that USB stick.
+The clients will inherit the server's timezone,language and keyboard settings by default but those can be overridden.
+The PXE clients will not have 'persistence'.
+If the server has access to the Internet, the clients will have access as well.

+How to start the PXE server?

+When you boot the Live OS you can then start a script "pxeserver" from the console in runlevel 3 or from an X terminal in runlevel 4.
+The script will gather all required information and if it is unable to figure something out by itself it will ask you.
+If it is unable to figure out the wired network interface that it should use, you can add the name of your interface (for instance, eth1) as a single parameter to the script when you start it.

+The PXE server uses dnsmasq to offer DNS to the PXE clients.
+The dnsmasq program will enable its internal DHCP server capabilities if your LAN does not have its own DHCP server.
+Dnsmasq will also start a TFTP server which the PXE clients will connect to in order to retrieve the boot files (kernel and initrd).
+The ''pxeserver'' script also starts a NFS server which will be used by the Live initrd to obtain the squashfs modules and boot the Live OS.
+If your PXE server has multiple network interfaces, for instance a wireless interface which is connected to the outside world and a wired interface connected to another computer which will become a PXE client (or indeed connected to a switch with a whole bunch of prospective PXE clients behind that) then the PXE server will setup packet forwarding so that the PXE clients will be able to access the outside world through the wired interface and out to that other interface.

+If you have multiple network interfaces, it is important to know that dnsmasq will only bind to the interface where you want PXE clients to connect to.
+In a multi-NIC situation where a second NIC is connected to the outside world (your local network), this means that the DHCP/DNS server started by dnsmasq will not interfere with an existing DHCP server in your local network.

+Once the PXE server is running, the script will show you the dnsmasq's activity log in a dialog window so that you can monitor the PXE clients that are connecting.

 ==== Boot parameters explained ====